0xPolygon/polygon-docs/docs/zkEVM/architecture/protocol/synchronizer-reorg.md

 ## L2 reorgs

 Consider a reorg of L2 batches.
-And suppose a sequencer, called _sequencer A_, has closed batch $\mathtt{724}$ and has not sequenced it yet.
+Suppose a sequencer, called _sequencer A_, has closed batch $\mathtt{724}$ and has not sequenced it yet.

 So the batch, denoted by $\mathtt{724^A}$, is part of the trusted state.
 And thus, the figure below depicts batch $\mathtt{724^A}$ in red.